EnekoAldekoa/DistantObjectClassification/README.md

 ----

 I found this dataset on kaggle and I am using it to practice some machine learning coding.
+You may find some more info about the dataset on https://www.kaggle.com/fedesoriano/stellar-classification-dataset-sdss17 and also some of the code I used as inspiration to start this project.

 ## Main.py